-Bachelor of Science specialising in Food Science and Nutrition, from 2019
+Bachelor of Science specialising in Food Science and Nutrition

 - Food Science: The topics covered in this pathway underpin all aspects of manufacturing, processing and production in food-related industries.
 You'll learn about food components, their properties and ways in which they interact in food products, functional foods, emerging technologies and their benefits, food safety and food preservation, and product development from benchtop to market.